EDUCATION SEMINARS

 Remy Drabkin, Winemaker | Remy Wines

-Remy Drabkin is the winemaker and owner of Remy Wines, a small winery making a big impact in Oregon’s Willamette Valley.
-Remy Wines celebrates its 20th anniversary this year.
-Remy was one of Oregon’s first publicly queer, female winemakers and has been a driving force for equity and inclusion not just in wine, but across Oregon’s overlapping business communities.
-She co-founded Wine Country Pride, a 501(c)(3) nonprofit bringing Pride and joy to rural Oregon, as well as Queer Wine Fest, an annual celebration showcasing queer-led wineries and winemakers.
-Remy was a Wine Enthusiast “Future 40,” among Wine Industry Advisor’s “Wine’s Most Inspiring People,” and named one of Worth Magazine’s “Groundbreaking Women.”
-Remy has also dedicated more than 14 years to public service in her hometown of McMinnville, serving on City Council and the Affordable Housing Commission, and as liaison to the city’s Diversity, Equity, and Inclusion (DE&I) Taskforce.
-In 2022, she became the first woman and first queer-identified person to be elected Mayor of McMinnville.
+Remy Drabkin is the winemaker and owner of Remy Wines, a small winery making a big impact in Oregon’s Willamette Valley, celebrating its 20th anniversary this year.
+One of Oregon’s first publicly queer, female winemakers, she has been a driving force for equity and inclusion, co-founding Wine Country Pride and Queer Wine Fest.
+Remy has been recognized as a Wine Enthusiast “Future 40,” one of Wine Industry Advisor’s “Wine’s Most Inspiring People,” and one of Worth Magazine’s “Groundbreaking Women,” and has dedicated more than 14 years to public service in McMinnville, serving on City Council, the Affordable Housing Commission, and as liaison to the city’s DE&I Taskforce before becoming the first woman and first queer-identified person elected Mayor of McMinnville in 2022.

 Bryan Laing, Winemaker and Co-Founder | Hazelfern